 Graduates of Lethbridge College’s Environmental Assessment and Restoration diploma program are eligible to transfer credit towards the completion of a Bachelor of Environmental Science at Griffith University, in Australia.
 All students will be provided with an approved course completion pathway at time of offer of admission into a Griffith program.
 For more information, please visit www.griffith.edu.au/credit

-Graduates of Lethbridge College's Environmental Assessment and Restoration diploma program may be eligible for up to 60 credits towards a Bachelor of Applied Science in Ecosystem Management or a Bachelor of Applied Science in Conservation Enforcement at Lethbridge College.
+Graduates of Lethbridge College's Environmental Assessment and Restoration diploma program may be eligible for up to 60 credits towards a Bachelor of Ecosystem Management or a Bachelor of Applied Science in Conservation Enforcement at Lethbridge College.
+Details regarding these programs can be found in the Academic Calendar or on the Lethbridge College website: https://lethbridgecollege.ca/programs

 Royal Roads University